-Connecting the Connect to as follows the two instruments, shown in Figure 7-1, s: NOTES Instruments When connecting two instruments together for Master-Slave opera- tions, always use an Anritsu Mas- ter-Slave interface cable set, Part No. ND36329.
-If a Model 56100A Scalar Network Step 1.
+NOTES Connecting the Instruments Connect as follow the two instruments, shown in Figure 7-1, s: When connecting two instruments together for Master-Slave opera- tions, always use an Anritsu Mas- ter-Slave interface cable set, Part No. ND36329.
+If a Model 56100A Scalar Network Analyzer is being used with the Step 1.
 Connect the 3-port AUX I/O cable end la- beled "MASTER" to the rear panel AUX I/O connector on the Master instrument.
 Connect the AUX I/O cable labeled "SLAVE" to the rear panel AUX I/O con- nector on the Slave instrument. master-slave configuration, (1) con- nect the AUX I/O cable end labeled "SNA" to the rear panel AUX I/O connector on the 56100A SNA and Step 2.
 Connect the ends of the flat interface ca- ble to the rear panel Serial I/O connectors on the Master and Slave instruments.
 (2) connect a dedicated system bus cable (P/N 2100-1) between the Master instrument rear panel IEEE-488 GPIB connector and the 56100A SNA rear panel DEDI- CATED GPIB connector.
 Step 3.
 Connect one end of a coaxial cable to the rear panel 10 MHz REF OUT connector on the Master instrument.
 Connect the other end to the rear panel 10 MHz REF IN con- nector on the Slave instrument.